 Australia requires all visitors including children to have had the 2020 flu vaccine.
-(20)
+(25)

-Following a National Cabinet decision, COTA Australia supports the mandating of COVID-19 vaccination for workers in RCFs in line with infection prevention and control measures (and with appropriate exemptions).
-(46) Workers that are excluded are pharmacist, allied health professionals not engaged by the Home; regular inreach/contractors (AN-ACC/ACAT/RAS Assessors, ACQSC staff, NACAP/OPAN staff, tradespeople, delivery drivers, hairdressers, regular pastoral care workers); volunteers/visitors; or irregular in-reach/contractors (librarians, solicitors, personal pastoral care workers, on-off irregular trade delivery, trade union officials).
+Following a National Cabinet decision, COTA Australia supports the mandating of COVID-19 vaccination for workers in RCFs, in line with infection prevention and control measures (and with appropriate exemptions), currently at consultation stage.
+(47) Workers that are excluded are pharmacist, allied health professionals not engaged by the Home; regular in-reach/contractors (AN-ACC/ACAT/RAS Assessors, ACQSC staff, NACAP/OPAN staff, tradespeople, delivery drivers, hairdressers, regular pastoral care workers); volunteers/visitors; or irregular in-reach/contractors (librarians, solicitors, personal pastoral care workers, on-off irregular trade delivery, trade union officials).
 Once Australia reaches the point that every Australian has been offered a COVID-19 vaccination, the Code will be reviewed to consider if a requirement is needed that all Visitors must have a COVID-19 vaccination to allow entry into a Home (noting there may be appropriate medical exemption from receiving the COVID-19 vaccine).

-New South Wales requires all visitors aged 6 months and over, and staff entering a residential aged care facility to provide evidence that they received a dose of the 2021 influenza vaccination.(29) This is in effect from 1 June to 30 September 2021 as fewer people than usual will likely have immunity in the coming year.
-Currently, all workers employed by a RCF or contracted to provide services for one or more residents of the facility in NSW are required to have their first dose of the COVID-19 vaccination.(26) By 31 October 2021, this will be extended to any health practitioners who must have at least one dose of a COVID-19 vaccination if attending a residential aged care facility under arrangement by the resident.
+New South Wales requires all visitors aged 6 months and over, and staff entering a residential aged care facility to provide evidence that they received a dose of the 2021 influenza vaccination.
+(33) This is in effect from 1 June to 30 September 2021 as fewer people than usual will likely have immunity in the coming year.
+All workers employed by a RCF or any health practitioner providing care to a resident are required to have their first dose of the COVID-19 vaccination.(30)